Mario Desbordes: Political career

 Mario Desbordes signs in front of President Sebastián Piñera the decree which names him Minister of Defense of Chile in July 2020.

-In 2000, he joined to his party: Renovación Nacional (RN; National Renewal).
+In 2000, he joined the party National Renewal.

 In 2010, Desbordes became RN's General Secretary after a caretaker period of Cecilia Pérez, who replaced him until he finished his services as Undersecretary of Invesgation on 23 November.

 On 9 January 2020, he participated on a seminar about characteristics and the future of the Chilean right-wing alongside Jacqueline van Rysselberghe and Hernán Larraín Matte.

 On 12 March 2020, it was reported by Interferencia newspaper that Desbordes received threats from libertarian far-right leader Sebastián Izquierdo, who called him as a «coward rightist».

 On 28 July 2020, he resigned to his charge of deputy after accepting the proposal of the President Piñera about appointing him as Minister of Defense of Chile.

 On 23 January 2021, he was proclaimed by his party as candidate for the primaries presidential elections of the coalition.
 On 18 July, he was defeated after finishing in the last place (fourth) behind Ignacio Briones (Evópoli), Joaquín Lavín (UDI) and Sebastián Sichel (Independent).

+In March 2026, he resigned from his membership in National Renewal due to differences with the party leadership.